RashidHasan/Big-Data-and-IoT-AI-Integration-at-Irbid-Specialty-Hospital/README.md

 - Conduct a mixed-method research study on a Jordanian hospital's maternity department to assess the feasibility and impact of the proposed technologies.
 - Analyze research findings and provide recommendations for future implementation strategies.
 - Evaluate the project's performance and tools used throughout the process.

+## Project Planning:

+### The project is structured according to a detailed Project Management Plan, which includes:

+- Defining project scope, objectives, and stakeholders.
+- Creating a Work Breakdown Structure (WBS) outlining phases, activities, and tasks.
+- Establishing project milestones, effort estimation, and resource allocation.
+- Developing a project schedule using a Gantt chart with defined deadlines.
+- Identifying project dependencies for effective task management.